Code-Institute-Submissions/portfolio-project-112/README.md

 ### Code
 - This is my first time working with JavaScript and I had a very hard time getting stuff to work, especially getting the buttons to work.
 I looked at
 [this](https://javascript.plainenglish.io/building-a-rock-paper-scissors-game-with-javascript-bce23d39509d) tutorial to know how to make the game and how to get the script to work.
-If I've had more time I would have changed it up even, but sadly after a lot of hours of trying to make sence of everything I didn't have enough time.
+If I've had more time I would have changed it up even more than I did, but sadly after a lot of hours of trying to make sence of everything I didn't have enough time.
 ### Media
 - Icons from Font Awesome.